VGVentures/very_good_engineering/src/content/docs/state_management/state_handling.md

       }
     } catch (e, s) {
       addError(e, s);
-      /// We can emit the failure without losing the content that
+      // We can emit the failure without losing the content that
-      /// was added by the user
+      // was added by the user.
       emit(state.copyWith(status: CreateAccountStatus.failure));
     }
   }